agc93/project-sicario/docs/content/en/templating/availableFilters.md

 weight: 32
 ---

-For convenience, Project Sicario has a **lot** of non-standard filters available for patch files to use that will make a lot of actions much simpler.
+For convenience, {{< appName >}} has a **lot** of non-standard filters available for patch files to use that will make a lot of actions much simpler.
 In no particular order, they are summarized below:

 ## Number Types